-Children can fish the pond for trout, play Ping-Pong, hike up Knob Hill behind the lodge, or saddle up on Bascoe for a trail ride.
+Children can fish the pond for trout, play Ping-Pong, hike up Knob Hill behind the lodge, or play games on the front lawn.

 Kids often enjoy getting a Junior Ranger Badge, feeding the fish at the hatchery down the road, manning a paddle boat or kayak at Redfish Lake, and stopping in to Smiley’s for one of America’s best milkshakes.